Social care and health

 If people already receive support from Adult Social Care, they need to tell their local team if they are planning to go into hospital.
 This is important as it helps us locate people in a crisis or emergency situation.

 Our Thinking Works programme sees 300 people each winter from October- March.
 If a person is aged 65 or over, Kingston Council offers free home visits to help make sure their home is a warm and healthy place to live.
-People aged 50 and over with a long term health condition are also eligible.
+People with a long term health condition and families with children under 5 are also eligible.

 Advice for friends, neighbours and families